Image 1 of 11

 13 nights of accommodation

-Daily access to the pottery studio and equipment
+daily access to the pottery studio and all equipment

-* Materials & firing package includes 4 × 10 kg bags of stoneware and glazing/firing to 1260°C for up to 30 small to medium pieces.
-Work may also be glazed and fired after departure and shipped internationally (shipping fees depend on destination).
+Work may also be glazed and fired after departure and shipped internationally (shipping costs depend on destination).

 To enrich your residency experience, optional one-to-one sessions and workshops can be arranged in advance.
 These are not part of a fixed curriculum, but are tailored opportunities to deepen your practice or explore a new direction while you are in the studio.